HenryFBP/TBOI_customMusic/README.md

 ## If I make this into a twitch app will you sue me?

-No liscense, do whatever you want with it.
+No license, do whatever you want with it.

 Sorry if it blows up.